viam-devrel/viamcodelabs/site/viamguides/src/mmwave/mmwave.md

    }
    ```
    ![configure service](assets/configureService.png)
 1. Click **Save** to apply your configuration changes.
 This may take a moment.
-1. The LED will display a ripple effect when the program begins.
-You can also view the logs under the **LOGS** tab for more details about what's happening behind the scenes.
+The LED will display a ripple effect when the program begins.
 1. Once the program begins, the LED should display the following colors according to the state detected by the sensor.
+You can view the logs under the **LOGS** tab for more details about what's happening behind the scenes, and the detected states as they correspond to the LED.
    ![color mapping](assets/colorMapping.png)

 <img src="assets/longDemo.gif" alt="close up view of mmwave sensor" width="400">